01011010101/OW2-Superbots/README.md

 - Light Armor: 25% Armor.
 ---
 #### SOJOURN
-- Jump Jets: Afterburn from your jet pack burns nearby bots when you jump after sliding.
+- Jump Jets: Afterburn from your jet pack burns nearby bots for 3 seconds when you jump after sliding.
 - Rocket Boost Slide: Sweep and damage bots, doing 25 damage to anyone in your path and knocking them down for 1.5 seconds.
 - Ultimate: Super Railgun: [SECONDARY FIRE] rounds do massive damage and penetrate walls.
   ##### 💬 Tip: